rda0/ansible-role-network/README.markdown

 - Hardware modifications

-Some network hardware needs overriding of the default naming scheme to work properly due to broken firmware, which might use the same `onboard` or `slot` number for mutliple interfaces.
+Some network hardware needs overriding of the default naming scheme to work properly due to broken firmware, which might use the same `onboard` or `slot` number for multiple interfaces.
 See:

 - https://github.com/systemd/systemd/issues/24102
 - https://github.com/systemd/systemd/issues/13788